sbougerel/autosync-magit/README.md

 #### `autosync-magit-pull-interval`

-Buffer-local minimum interval between pull attempts, in seconds.
+Minimum interval between pull attempts, in seconds.

+This variable is buffer-local.
 When the buffer window is selected (i.e. becomes active), `autosync-magit` attempts to pull updates from the remotes.
 This variable ensures this is not done overly frequently.

 #### `autosync-magit-push-debounce`

 Duration in seconds that must elapse before push can be called again.

+This variable is buffer-local.
 When you save a buffer, wait for `autosync-magit-push-debounce` to elapse before pushing to the remote (again).
 This ensures that multiple file saves in a short period of time do not result in multiple pushes.

+#### `autosync-magit-commit-message`

+Commit message to use for each commit.

+This variable is buffer-local.

 #### `autosync-magit-dirs`

 Alist of `(REPO_DIR .
 MESSAGE)` that should be synchronised.

+*DEPRECATED*: use `.dir-locals.el` instead.
+By using `.dir-locals.el`, you ensure that your private configuration does not depends on any particular project's location on a host, and you can set per-repository configuration.
+Use of the variable will be removed in version 0.3.0.

 REPO_DIR is the top-level directory of the repository to synchronise.
 MESSAGE is the commit message to use when committing changes.

 ### Function and Macro Documentation

 #### `(autosync-magit-pull REPO_DIR)`

-Do `git fetch` then `git merge` from REPO_DIR.
+Do `git fetch' then `git merge' from REPO_DIR.
-This interactive function does not check wether the repository belongs to `autosync-magit-dirs`.
-It is not thorttled either.
+This interactive function is not throttled, it is executed asynchronously, as soon as it called.

 #### `(autosync-magit-push REPO_DIR MESSAGE)`

-Do `git add -A`, `git commit -m -a MESSAGE` then `git push` from REPO_DIR.
+Do `git add -A', `git commit -m -a MESSAGE' then `git push' from REPO_DIR.
-This interactive function does not check wether the repository belongs to `autosync-magit-dirs`.
-It is not debounced either.
+This interactive function is not debounced, it is executed asynchronously, as soon as it called.

 -----
 <div style="padding-top:15px;color: #d0d0d0;">